MoseleyBioinformaticsLab/academic_tracker/_sources/jsonschema.rst.txt

 project_report is used to specify that creating a project report is desired and how to construct and email it.
 If project_report is missing then no report is created for that project.
 Additional attributes within the project_report attribute specify how to construct the report and whether to email it.

-The template attribute within project_report is used to specify how to build the report.
-If it is missing then the default template will be used.
 Details about reporting are in the :doc:`reporting` section.

 The from_email attribute within project_report is used to specify what email address the email with the report attached should be sent from.
 If this attribute